testflows/TestFlows-WebSite/source/handbook/index.md

         pass
 ```

-These classes are usually used for classification of checks during reporting.
+These classes are usually used for the classification of checks during reporting.

 ```bash
 1 scenario (1 ok)